mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 - twitter
 - facebook
 ---
-You open Gmail to write an email to your friend.
+You open Gmail to write a message to your friend.
 Before you begin, you notice that you've received six new messages.
-It pains you to leave emails unopened, so you quickly begin reading the emails.
-Two hours later, you realize that you never wrote that email to your friend.
+It pains you to leave emails unopened, so you read them immediately.
+Two hours later, you realize that you never wrote that note to your friend.

 This happened to me constantly.
-It repeated itself with minor variations for each of my apps.
-I'd look at my phone to check the time and realize I had 10 notifications.
-I'd open Facebook to look up someone's birthday and fall into a zombie state of scrolling through my Newsfeed.
+It wasn't just email.
+I'd look at my phone to check the time and realize I had 10 notifications to read.
+I'd open Facebook to look up someone's birthday and fall into a zombie state of scrolling through my News Feed.

 Instead of managing my apps, I allowed them to manage me.
-I developed a Pavlovian response to app notifications and learned to consume their content mindlessly.
+I developed a Pavlovian response to app notifications and was consuming their content mindlessly.

 This article is a collection of techniques that have helped me use email, social media, and other apps in more thoughtful, productive ways.
 Some are technical &mdash; tinkering with settings or installing helpful extensions.
 Others are adjustments to my habits and mindset that improved my relationship with social media.